+WHAT'S GOING ON?
 Due to Covid, bicycle demand has surged all over the world.
 And, we are not just selling to recreational cyclists with Covid-related cabin-fever, but to many people who have come to realize that a bike makes the best form of urban transportation.
 We've seen the increase in bicycle sales match an increase in bicycle infrastructure, and we believe this trend will only continue, post-Covid.
 That's the good news.

 But, the bad news is that supply chains are strained.
 The bicycle industry has actually been a slowly shrinking industry for the past decade, and belt-tightening factories simply don't have the tooling or human assets to deal with surging demand.
-To make matters worse, social distancing on factory floors has meant a necessarily decrease in labour force.
-And, this labour disruption is happening everywhere.
-From the production of raw materials to shipping companies.
-A bicycle is a truly globalized object, with thousands of parts from all over the world delivered to a factory.
-That this network operates relatively smoothly in normal times is something like a fine-tuned miracle.
-Now, the miracle is getting a bike.
+To make matters worse, social distancing on factory floors has meant a necessarily decrease in labour force, meaning bike companies are scrambling to fulfill backorders, not new orders.
+As of the date of this writing, Shimano - the company who provides the components on every bike worldwide - is now backed up 600+ days on all new orders.

 In other words, there will be delays.
 And, that means if you're buying a bike from us, we need your patience.
 The supply chain is so out of whack that no vendor can reliably forecast when their products are ready for shipping.
 A handlebar might show up early, a seat-post might show up weeks late.
 The complete bike can only ship once all parts are gathered and assembled.
 It's really a day-by-day affair, and the added stress of global customers like us calling or vendors for constant updates grinds the whole thing down.

+That means that if you are expecting a hard deadline from us when ordering a bike, we simply can't do that and nor can you expect this.
 Yet through this, all of us are pushing, hard.
 Our vendors are busting their butts to get bikes out in time.
 Everyone is losing sleep.
 Too much coffee is being consumed.
 No one is riding as much as they normally would be.
 We're doing everything we can, as a global industry, to get your butt on a bike!

+OK, SELL ME A BIKE!
 How?
 Well, we've done our best to show you what's available and when we expect our bikes to arrive (keep in mind, these are best guesses).
 You can see the list of bikes available here.
 Please remember that this is first-come, first-serve.
 We've shown how many bikes are sold in the furthest column, so it's just a matter of subtracting total bikes from sold bikes, and then finding the next available month of delivery.

 Please note that we're also running on reduced staff due to social distancing and workplace safety, so we apologize if we aren't always at our promptest.
 We're doing our best!